Residency Partnerships

 Located right on Main Street, the Harbor Springs Farmers Market is a community event you don’t want to miss.
 Along with amazing vendors and a diverse variety of local foods, come to enjoy live music, chat with friends, learn about local food, and enjoy our weekly event programs.

-The artist selected for the July 12-August 2, 2024 time slot will collaborate with the Harbor Springs Farmers Market to engage the public in a hands on art activity or community event on a Wednesday or Saturday during the residency stay.
+The artist selected for the July 10-24, 2026 time slot will collaborate with the Harbor Springs Farmers Market to engage the public in a hands on art activity or community event on a Wednesday or Saturday during the residency stay.
+We have had up to 150 participants in these art making events each summer.

 Challenge Mountain